cloud-elements/devportal/docs/guides/formulasC2/forumulaSteps.md

 | Upload Form Data | <span style="color:red">What?</span> | N |
 | Upload Form Parameter Name | <span style="color:red">What?</span> | N |

+form data you get as part of an api call.
+Much lke body.

 ## Sub-Formula

 When you set up an Element Request Stream step, include the following information: